-For eczema treatment in ayurveda, you have to find out the exact cause of the disorder.
+For eczema treatment in Ayurveda, you have to find out the exact cause of the disorder.
 So, according to Ayurveda, Eczema is also known as Vicharchika.

 - Vasti – It is also called Enema therapy.
 The therapy purifies the colon where the primary location of Vata nourishes the body.
 This is one of the best effective eczema treatments in ayurveda.

 - Rakta Mokshana - It is known as bloodletting.
-Leeches are used for treatment in India.
+Leeches are used for ayurvedic treatment in India.
 Leeches draw vitiated blood, therefore, it helps to create new blood flow.
-It is observed that the symptoms of ezcema are often reduced with this therapy and is considered as an effective eczema treatment in ayurveda.
+It is observed that the symptoms of eczema are often reduced with this therapy and is considered as an effective eczema treatment in ayurveda.

 Eczema is also known as Atopic dermatitis.
 It is a condition that makes your skin red and itchy.
-The patches of skin become inflamed, itchy, red, cracked, and rough in the eczema.
+The patches of skin become inflamed, itchy, red, cracked, and rough in eczema.
 Blisters may sometimes occur.
 It is very common in children.
 It can occur at any age and it may be accompanied by asthma or hay fever.

 The specific cause of eczema remains unknown, but it is believed to develop due to various factors such as: